 Register for the Becoming an AICPA Peer Review Team or Review Captain: Case Study Application Course

-This course serves as part of the initial training requirement to perform peer reviews and will be held as a series of live webcasts in May, July and November 2021.
+This course serves as part of the initial training requirement to perform peer reviews and will be held as a series of live webcasts in May, August and October/November 2022.

 SOC Experience Needed